2008 Kyiv local election: Calls for another snap election

-Faction chances since the elections
+Faction changes since the elections

 Severe changes occurred in the Kyiv City Council following 2008.
 By the September 2011, seven new factions had been created (2 of which included just 2 deputies, and another one had only 3 deputies).
 The winning bloc of the 2008 election, Leonid Chernovetskyi Bloc, disbanded itself on September 22, 2011, with all of its deputies later becoming non-partisan deputies in the city council.
 Such move has made UDAR (Vitali Klitschko Bloc until April 2011) the biggest faction with 12 deputies (3 deputies less compared to 2008 result), followed by the Party of Regions faction with 10 deputies (4 deputies more).
 Yulia Tymoshenko Bloc saw 22 deputies leaving the faction since the election.

 In January 2013 the UDAR faction consisted of 13 deputies, while the Party of Regions faction had fallen down to 8 deputies.
 This made the People's Party faction the second biggest with 11 deputies.
 The Democratic Party of Ukraine faction contained 10 deputies.
 Yulia Tymoshenko Bloc had lost 1 more deputy and stood at the total of 9 deputies.
 Same as factions "Social Justice" and "Initiative".
 "Social Justice", "Initiative" and the faction of the Democratic Party of Ukraine were created in 2011.
 In June 2013 the People's Party faction contained 4 people.
 The other factions membership had stayed stable.

 Following the 2008 election results, Yulia Tymoshenko (BYuT), Oleksandr Turchynov (BYuT), Mykola Tomenko (BYuT), Mykola Katerynchuk (BMK), Anatoliy Khostykoyev (BYuT), Stepan Chernovetskyi (BLCh) and Tetiana Donets (BYuT), gave up their seats due to the dual mandate rule.
 The next person in the party list becomes the city council deputy, when someone gives up their seat.